ethereum/ethereum-python-project-template/docs/contributing.rst

 All new code is required to land with type hints, with the exception of test code that is not expected to use type hints.

-All parameters, as well as the return type of defs, are expected to be typed, with the exception of ``self`` and ``cls`` as seen in the following example.
+All parameters, as well as the return type of functions, are expected to be typed, with the exception of ``self`` and ``cls`` as seen in the following example.

 .. code:: python